Vermont: Agriculture

-Agriculture contributed 2.2% of the state's domestic product in 2000.
-In 2000, about 3% of the state's working population engaged in agriculture.
+As of 2022, agriculture, along with forestry and other animal industry, contributed 0.45% of the state's gross domestic product.
+As of May 2022, about 0.16% of the state's working population was engaged in agriculture jobs.

 Dairy farming

-Dairy farming is the primary source of agricultural income.
+Dairy farming remains a primary source of agricultural income.
 In the second half of the 20th century, developers had plans to build condos and houses on what was relatively inexpensive, open land.
-Vermont's government responded with a series of laws controlling development and with some pioneering initiatives to prevent the loss of Vermont's dairy industry.
-Still, the number of Vermont dairy farms has declined more than 85% from the 11,206 dairy farms operating in 1947.
-In 2003, there were fewer than 1,500 dairy farms in the state; in 2006 there were 1,138; in 2019 there were 658.
-The number of dairy farms has been diminishing by 10% annually.
-80% of open land is controlled by dairy farms.
+Vermont's government responded with a series of laws controlling development to prevent the decline of Vermont's dairy industry.
+This proved ineffective, as the number of Vermont dairy farms has declined nearly 95% from the 11,206 dairy farms operating in 1947.
+As of December 2021, the state had 568 dairy farms, a decline from 658 in 2019, 1,138 in 2006, and fewer than 1,500 in 2003.
+The number of dairy farms has been diminishing by roughly 10% annually.
+Dairy farms control 80% of open land.

+In As of 2021, 28.5% (162) of the state's dairy farms were certified organic.
 The number of cattle in Vermont had declined by 40%; however, milk production has doubled in the same period due to tripling the production per cow.
 While milk production rose, Vermont's market share declined.
 Within a group of states supplying the Boston and New York City markets (called "Federal order Class I"), Vermont was third in market share, with 10.6%; New York has 44.9% and Pennsylvania has 32.9%.
 In 2007, dairy farmers received a record $23.60 for 100 lb (11.63 gallons at $2.03/gallon) of milk.
 This dropped in 2008 to $17 ($1.46/gallon).
 The average dairy farm produced 1.3 million pounds of milk annually in 2008.

-The dairy barn remains an iconic image of Vermont, but the 87% decrease in active dairy farms between 1947 and 2003 means that preservation of the dairy barns has increasingly become dependent upon a commitment to maintaining a legacy rather than basic need in the agricultural economy.
-The Vermont Barn Census, organized by a collaboration of educational and nonprofit state and local historic preservation programs, has developed educational and administrative systems for recording the number, condition, and features of barns throughout Vermont.
+The dairy barn remains characteristic of Vermont, but the 95% decrease in dairy farms between 1947 and 2021 means that preservation of dairy barns has increasingly become a matter of preserving historic legacy rather than meeting a basic need of an agricultural economy.
+The Vermont Barn Census, organized in 2009 by educational and nonprofit state and local historic preservation programs, has worked to record the number, condition, and features of barns throughout Vermont.

-In 2009, there were 543 organic farms.
-Twenty percent of the dairy farms were organic and 23% (128) vegetable farms were organic.
-Organic farming increased in 2006–07, but leveled off in 2008–09.

 A significant amount of milk is shipped into the Boston market.
-Therefore the Commonwealth of Massachusetts certifies that Vermont farms meet Massachusetts sanitary standards.
+Therefore, the Commonwealth of Massachusetts certifies that Vermont farms meet Massachusetts sanitary standards.
 Without this certification, a farmer may not sell milk for distribution into the bulk market.
 In 2019, two-thirds of all milk in New England was produced by Vermont dairies.